Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Abstract

 \section{Abstract}

-We extend the theory of complete minimal surfaces in $\mathbb{R}^3$ of finite total curvature to the wider class of elliptic special Weingarten surfaces of finite total curvature; in particular, we extend the seminal works of L. Jorge and W. Meeks and R. Schoen.

-Specifically, we extend the Jorge-Meeks formula relating the total curvature and the topology of the surface and we use it to classify planes as the only elliptic special Weingarten surfaces whose total curvature is less than $4 \pi$.
-Moreover, we show that a complete (connected), embedded outside a compact set, elliptic special Weingarten surface of minimal type in $\mathbb{R} ^3$ of finite total curvature and two ends is rotationally symmetric; in particular, it must be one of the rotational special catenoids described by R. Sa Earp and E. Toubiana.
-This answers in the positive a question posed in 1993 by R. Sa Earp.
-We also prove that the special catenoids are the only connected non-flat special Weingarten surfaces whose total curvature is less than $8 \pi$.
+We study complete connected embedded elliptic special Weingarten surfaces of minimal type (\emph{$f$-surfaces}, for short) in $\mathbb{R}^3$ with finite total curvature, under the standing assumption that $f$ is a non-negative and uniformly elliptic function.
+First, using the recent asymptotic theory of Barbieri, Gálvez, Lian, and Zhang for embedded ends, we derive a Jorge--Meeks type formula for this class of surfaces.
+Next, we adapt the Alexandrov reflection method to the non-cylindrically bounded setting and prove a Schoen-type theorem: a complete connected embedded $f$-surface of finite total curvature with two embedded ends must be rotationally symmetric.
+In particular, it is one of the special catenoids constructed by Sa Earp and Toubiana.
+This gives a positive answer to a question raised by Sa Earp in 1993.
+As a consequence, we show that planes and special catenoids are the only complete connected embedded $f$-surfaces of finite total curvature whose absolute total curvature is less than $8\pi$.